-One of our best sellers and my personal favorite is a pastry from the new patisserie line.
+One of our best sellers and my personal favourite is a pastry from the new patisserie line.
 It’s called Harrods chocolate bar and uses Harrods exclusive Or noir dark and milk chocolate from Cocoa Barry.
 It consists of layers of mousse, sponge and praline feullatine, dipped in a hazelnut and chocolate crunchy layer and finished with milk chocolate Chantilly.
 The presentation is modern and the flavours are clear and classic - that’s what I enjoy and of course chocolate!

 Which of all the desserts was the most challenging to create and what was the challenge?

 Our salted caramel “croquant bouche” was one of the more challenging products to develop.
 Cooking choux in a mould to get a perfectly finished geometric shape took several attempts.
 I had seen it done but never knew how to achieve it until I asked the American contestant at World Chocolate Masters as he had the technique down.
-Even with his tips it took a few goes to get a system in place that offers a quality consistent result.
+Even with his tips, it took a few goes to get a system in place that offers a quality consistent result.
 That’s one of the things I enjoy about competitions, you’re always learning.
-On the same product we managed to use a cocoa butter transfer on caramel for the classic caramel crunch on a croquant bouche.
+On the same product, we managed to use a cocoa butter transfer on caramel for the classic caramel crunch on a croquant bouche.

 Since you mentioned World Chocolate Masters - how was your experience?